Implicit geometric regularization in flow matching via density weighted Stein operators: Experiments

 \subsection{Stress test under contaminated latents}

+While the density-weighted objective is well defined under both clean and contaminated targets, the clean-target rerun suggests that its empirical benefit is most visible when the regression geometry is distorted by out-of-support or contaminated latents.
+We therefore retain a more adversarial latent-contamination stress test to examine that regime directly.

-Although our main experiments use clean data and focus on geometric regularization on the data manifold, it is natural to ask whether the same density-weighted geometry also confers classical robustness in the presence of explicit contamination.
-To probe this aspect, we construct a synthetic contaminated latent dataset by injecting a small fraction of adversarial latents into the training set.
-These latents are sampled from a broader Gaussian distribution that lies far from the main data manifold, but spatially proximate enough to distract the learning process.
-Figure \ref{fig:robustness_vis} visualizes the generated samples projected onto the first two principal components.
-Standard Flow Matching ($\gamma=0$, Left) fails to distinguish between inliers and outliers: the learned flow attempts to fit all target signals, treating noise as valid data.
-This results in distorted manifolds and poor generalization.
-In contrast, $\gamma$-Flow Matching ($\gamma=0.5$, Right) downweights the adversarial latents via $\hat p_t^\gamma$, effectively ignoring their contribution.
-The learned flow remains aligned with the main data manifold, yielding robust samples that are visually indistinguishable from the clean-data case.
+These latents are sampled from a broader Gaussian distribution that lies away from the main data manifold.
+Figure~\ref{fig:robustness_vis} visualizes the generated samples projected onto the first two principal components.
+Standard Flow Matching ($\gamma=0$, Left) is more easily distracted by these contaminants: the learned flow attempts to fit both inlier and adversarial target signals, resulting in a distorted latent structure.
+In contrast, $\gamma$-Flow Matching ($\gamma=0.5$, Right) downweights the contaminants via $\hat p_t^\gamma$, thereby preserving closer alignment with the dominant inlier manifold.
+This stress test therefore illustrates the regime in which the proposed weighting is most helpful: not necessarily already-clean targets, but target geometries that are distorted by contamination or poor support.

 Finally, we examine the relationship between vector field smoothness and the number of function evaluations (NFE) required by an ODE solver.
 We consider a range of NFE values and measure the Fréchet distance between generated images and real images in the latent space.
-With a smooth vector field (achieved by $\gamma$-FM), a coarse solver with low NFE already yields high-quality samples, since the local truncation errors do not accumulate catastrophically.
+In our experiments, smoother learned vector fields were often associated with better quality at lower NFE.
+This should be interpreted as an empirical tendency in the tested setting rather than as a universal consequence of the method.
 In contrast, with a rough vector field (standard FM), reducing the step size (increasing NFE) does not necessarily improve sample quality: the solver is approximating a poor flow that overfits the voids.
 High NFE efficiency is often associated with flow rectification methods that enforce straight trajectories \citep{liu2023flow}.
 Our results suggest that $\gamma$-weighting achieves a similar efficiency gain by smoothing the vector field in void regions, effectively removing the stiff components of the dynamics.